Table of Contents

-Only then can you fill your table to set permissions.
+Only then can you fill in your table to set permissions.

 2. Filling Table

-Further in all the types of projects it is possible to manually insert rows and change values.
+Further, in each of the types of projects it is possible to manually insert rows and change values.
 Here you must pay attention to the syntax of the field content and the column headers.